 Every student pursuing a degree in Fine & Studio Arts has to look into University of Denver.
-University of Denver fine & studio arts students receive 10.2% more than the typical fine art graduate.
+Students who graduate from this program report average early career earnings of fine art and mid-career earnings of $60,016.
 Located in Denver, Colorado, this school is a sound choice for students who enjoy the excitement of a popular city.

 University of Colorado Boulder is a great decision for students pursuing a Fine & Studio Arts degree.
-University of Colorado Boulder fine & studio arts graduates make 3.7% more than the average fine art graduate.
+Graduates of the Fine Art program make about $38,110 in the first five years of their career and $52,538 after their first five years of their career.
 Prefer a large student body?
 This institution has over 20,000 students on campus.

 Colorado College is a wonderful choice for students pursuing a Fine & Studio Arts degree.
 Students who graduate from this program report average early career income of fine art and mid-career income of $51,683.
 Colorado Springs, Colorado is an excellent setting for college students who relish the active urban lifestyle.

 Colorado College has a notable student-to-faculty ratio of 10:1, so students have lots of chances to network with their professors.
 About 82.4% of students graduate on time at this school, which is better than the national average of 37.0%.
 See all of Colorado College's rankings to find out more.